 The good news is that the drawing prompts list below will inspire you to keep working on your techniques until you have mastered them.

-Now that you have a post that focuses on getting art ideas, it is time to schedule thirty minutes every day for painting.
+Now that you have a post focusing on getting art ideas, it is time to schedule thirty minutes daily for painting.

 Painting Prompt Techniques

 The first part focuses on techniques.
 We recommend working on all different painting techniques with the same subject matter.

 The objective is not to learn how to paint different subjects; rather, the goal is to master the painting techniques to paint what you see easily.

 - Pick one subject to paint for thirty days.
 Every day paint the subject from a different angle.

 - Use a different color palette than you usually use and paint a subject you feel comfortable painting with new colors.

 - Paint a subject with a different size brush every day for a week.

 - Practice a more realistic painting one day, then paint the same subject the next day with a more loose feel